 Specified in ppm over the temperature range of the device (e.g., -25° C to 85° C).
+This value is usually considered the accuracy of the oscillator.

 Phase Noise

 Specified in dBc in a one Hz bandwidth at one or more specific frequencies from the carrier.